THE MUDDLE FAMILIES

 William and Caroline’s fourth child was Gordon Leslie Muddle who was born in Dungog registration district in New South Wales on 14 May 1911.
 When he was 21 years old Gordon married his 18-year-old 2nd cousin Mary Page at the Methodist Church in Dungog on 21 May 1932.
 Mary was the daughter of Thomas and Florence Page and she had been born in Dungog registration district on 12 December 1913.
 Gordon and Mary had four children born between 1932 and 1948.
 During the Second World War Gordon, at the age of 33, was living at Dungog when he enlisted in the Australian Army at Paddington in Sydney, New South Wales on 12 February 1945.
 He was Private N481391 in the 1st A A S C T Battalion when he was discharged on 4 December 1945.
 Gordon died on the 22 November 1977, at the age of 66.
 Mary was living at Stroud, which is to the east of Dungog, when she died on 18 April 1990, at the age of 76, and was cremated at Beresfield.[3]

-During the Second World War Kenneth, at the age of 28, was living at Lansdowne in Sydney, New South Wales when he enlisted in the Australian Army at Lansdowne on 2 February 1942.
+During the Second World War Ken, at the age of 28, was living at Lansdowne in Sydney, New South Wales when he enlisted in the Australian Army at Lansdowne on 2 February 1942.
 He was Lance Corporal N290207 in the 15th Australian Motor Regiment when he was discharged on 28 November 1945.

 William and Caroline’s sixth child was Laurie M Muddle who was born at Dungog in New South Wales on 17 March 1916.
 When she was about 19 years old Laurie married Keith Augustus Neilson, who was about 21, in Dungog registration district during 1935.
 Keith had been born at Dungog on 31 May 1914.
 They had three children, Lynette, Marlene and Keith.
 During the Second World War Keith, at the age of 27, was living at Dungog when he enlisted in the Australian Army at Newcastle in New South Wales on 22 February 1942.
 He was Private NX148280 in the 31st Australian Garrison Battalion when he was discharged on 11 May 1944.
 Laurie died on 27 January 1984, at the age of 67.